illi4/stock-screener/README.md

 - Moving averages (10, 20, 30 day) rising
 - 2 most recent weekly candles closing above weekly moving averages (10/20/30 week)
 - Close for the last week is not exceeding 200% when compared to 4 weeks ago
-- Volume spike in the last day compared to the 20-day moving average
+- Volume spike in the last day compared to the 20-day moving average (should be 10% higher at least)

 Please note that the shortlist should only be used to guide your own research and should not be interpreted as 'signals'.